fullstaq-labs/sqedule/devdocs/reviewable-concept.md

 Creating a resource for the first time, or modifying an existing resource, doesn't happen in one step.
 It happens in multiple steps, accompanied by a review process.
 This is called the _change process_.
 Every step inside the change process is called a _subchange_.

+![](reviewable-change-process.drawio.svg)

-When a change process begins, the system creates a new _major version_ of the resource.
-This major version starts in the "draft" review state, and has no version number (yet).
+ * When a change process begins, the system creates a new _major version_ of the resource.
+This major version is no yet approved, and thus has no version number yet.

-As part of the process, reviewers may approve or reject, or the author of the change may revise the contents or abandon the entire change process altogether.
-Each of these events is called a _subchange_.
-When a subchange happens, the system does not modify the existing version object.
-Instead, it creates a new _minor version_ of the resource, representing the most up-to-date contents and review state.
+ * The contents may start in the draft state, which means that it isn't ready for review.
+This draft can be revised multiple times, each time perhaps by a different author.
+Once someone decides it's ready, s/he finalizes the draft.
+The review process then begins.
+ * The system first automatically determines whether the submitted contents may result in a change in overall system behavior.
+If not (for example, when creating a new Ruleset which isn't bound to any Applications), then the system automatically approves the major version.
+ * If the system determines that a manual review is necessary, the system changes the major version to the "reviewing" state and awaits a review.
+ * Multiple non-approved major versions (multiple parallel proposals) may exist simultaneously.
+If during the reviewing state, some *other* major version for the same resource is approved, then system automatically changes our major version back to the "draft" state, in order to prevent a reviewer from approving contents that's out-of-date with the latest reality.
+ * If a reviewer rejects the contents, then the major version transitions to the "rejected" state.
+Someone can then decide to revise the contents, either as draft, or as final (which immediately pushes the contents into the review process again).
+ * At any time (except when the major version is approved) someone may abandon this major version.
+In the abandoned state, someone may reopen (revise) the major version, either as draft or as final.

-The change process ends upon approval.
+ * The change process ends upon approval.
 When this happens, a version number is assigned to the major version object.

+Any of the above events are subchanges.
+When a subchange happens, creates a new _minor version_ of the resource, representing the most up-to-date contents and review state.
+The system does not modify previous minor versions.
+The system also does not modify the major version, except on approval (in order to set the version number).

-This version number is _mutable_: it's assigned to the existing major version in-place: no new major version object is created.
+The major version number is _mutable_: it's assigned to the existing major version in-place: no new major version object is created.

-![](reviewable-change-process.drawio.svg)

 You can compare this change process with software development pull requests: